erickongdata/wordle-game/README.md

-# Wordle App
+# Wordle Game

-A Wordle game clone created with Javascript/HTML/CSS.
+A Wordle game clone created with Javascript/HTML/CSS and Vite.

 Developed and tested with Cypress.